lucaspiller/sociable/readme.txt

 3. Sociable in use on [Yoast.com](http://yoast.com/), with the custom image options and its own styling.

 == Changelog ==

+= 3.4.3 =
+* Fixed the bug mentioned [here](http://wordpress.org/support/topic/288487) and [here](http://wordpress.org/support/topic/290753) that made it impossible to disable Sociable on a per post/page basis (for real, now).

 = 3.4.2 =
 * Added a site specific id to each links anchor tag.